Hose Connection Types: Tips For Choosing the Right One

 Need additional assistance to select the correct hose end connection for your application?
 Swagelok offers a number of product selection tools available for use online, including:

-- Cv Calculator – for help calculating Cv and flow for regulators and other components
+Cv Calculator – for help calculating Cv and flow for regulators and other components

-- CAD Templates – more than one million Swagelok CAD templates and sales drawings in 2D and 3D file formats
+CAD Templates – more than one million Swagelok CAD templates and sales drawings in 2D and 3D file formats

-- Material Selection Guide – for help simplifying the selection of materials
+Material Selection Guide – for help simplifying the selection of materials

-The considerations for flexible hose end connection types above are not foolproof, however.
+The considerations for hose connection types above are not foolproof, however.
 It is up to the individual design engineer to evaluate the total fluid system design when selecting end connections and other components.

-Related Articles
+Related Hose Articles

 How an Industrial Hose Maintenance Plan Could Save Your Plant Thousands